 Langan is a Johnson Democrat, but he campaigned as a conservative on money matters.
 In the primary and run-off elections, he received almost all the Negro votes in the city.
-Langan has been a city commissioner since Arthur Outlaw, a member of the John Birch Society, smashed his Place Two opponent, present commissioner George McNally by nearly this many votes in the primary election, and people expected McNally to withdraw from the race before the run-off was McNally's defeat grew out of various unpopular projects and transactions he had backed during his four years in office.
-The closest race came in Place Three, where young Lambert Mims, a prominent local Baptist, edged out Henry Luscher Jr., by only about 1,000 votes.
+Langan has been a city commissioner since Arthur Outlaw, a member of the John Birch Society, smashed his Place Two opponent, present commissioner George McNally by nearly this many votes in the primary election, and people expected McNally to withdraw from the race before the run-off was held.
+McNally's defeat grew out of various unpopular projects and transactions he had backed during his four years in The closest race came in Place Three, where young Lambert Mims, a prominent local Baptist, edged out Henry Luscher Jr., by only about 1,000 votes.
 John C. Forrester, the first Negro candidate for public office in Dothan, came in fourth out of a field of nine Tuesday in the race for commissioner of public safety.
 Forrester got 536 of a total of 5,468 votes cast.
-On that day, Clark and his deputies led about 200 Negro teenagers and chil-Clark's \$1,500 fine for contempt of dren at a brisk pace over a four-mile course from Selma to a point outside Several of the "marchers." according to Judge Thomas, were struck with cattle prods on the way.
+On that day, Clark and his deputies led about 200 Negro teenagers and children at a brisk pace over a four-mile course from Selma to a point outside Several of the "marchers," according to Judge Thomas, were struck with cattle prods on the way.
 Clark has said he may appeal Judge Thomas's ruling.

-As he wrote to friends last April in defense of his conduct during the demonstration:

-"Are you going to surrender your job --- get out of the street --- let the mob break windows, loot stores, throw rocks, cause untold destruction as they did in Harlem and in Chicago ...?
-Make Mass Registration Begun In Mobile MOBILE -- Almost 200 Negroes turned out Tuesday when registration opened here for the first time under the new federal Voting Rights Act.
+As he wrote to friends last April in defense of his conduct during the de- "Are you going to surrender your job --- get out of the street --- let the mob break windows, loot stores, throw rocks, cause untold destruction as they did in Harlem and in Chicago ...?
+Make your decision now."
+Mass Registration Begun In Mobile MOBILE -- Almost 200 Negroes turned out Tuesday when registration opened here for the first time under the new federal Voting Rights Act.
 That meant applicants did not have to take a literacy test.

 During the August registration period, the board of registrars did not apply either the simplified Alabama literacy test or the no-literacy-test provision of the voting rights act, which was in effect the last day of the period.
 Leo Brinkley, an NAACP worker, said Tuesday's turnout showed that "Negroes do care.
 All they need is a No one was rejected, but a few applications were held up until records of felony convictions could be check- The office usually closes for lunch, but Tuesday it stayed open.
 Yet, at 4:30 p.m., when the office closed for the day, 30 people, most of them Negroes, were left standing in line.
 The Mobile County registration period is the first full week of each month.
 So another long line formed on Wednesday.
-Some civil rights workers on the scene Tuesday charged that the registrars were deliberately slowing things (CONTINUED ON PAGE SIX) 'Now's the Time to Stand Up' BY MARTHA HONEY AUBURN -- Tom Millican from 21 years old, tall and lanky, with a crewcut and, usually, a plaid sport shirt.
-Millican was easy to spot at the Lee in Auburn."
-County courthouse.
-He spent the day carrying Negroes to the polls to regis- Millican, who is white, has been helping with voter registration in Auburn for nine months.
-His active role in the civil rights movement began last Christmas vasippi.
+Some civil rights workers on the scene Tuesday charged that the registrars were deliberately slowing things (CONTINUED ON PAGE SIX) MONTGOMERY -- The SOUTHERN COURIER opened its new office here this week, in Room 622 of the Frank Leu Building, at 79 Commerce Street.